Existence and Uniqueness Theorem of Continuous and Monotone Bayesian Nash Equilibrium and Stability Analysis: BNE under monotonicity

 By Topkis~\cite[Theorem~2.3.1]{topkis1998supermodularity}, a sublattice of $\R^{z_i}$ is subcomplete if and only if it is compact.
 Hence any non-empty compact sublattice is a complete lattice under the coordinatewise order.
 A simple and widely used instance is the closed interval in $\R^{z_i}$, that is,

 Assumption~\ref{ass:lattice} strengthens the structure to a complete lattice precisely to guarantee the presence of extremal elements (so that we can initialize from $\wedge\A_i$ or $\vee\A_i$) and the closure of $\A_i$ under arbitrary supremum and infimum.
 These properties are crucial for constructing extremal equilibria via monotone optimal–response iterations and for carrying out lattice–theoretic monotone comparative statics.
+In our model, we interpret vector inequalities in the componentwise sense, that is, for any $m \in \mathbb{N}$ and $x , y \in \R^{m}$, $ x \geq y \ \Longleftrightarrow\ x_{j} \geq y_{j},\ \forall j=1,\dots,m. $ The corresponding supremum and infimum are defined componentwise by